 Grasp the chance to immerse yourself in a day of taster sessions, where you could discover new interests.
 Clubs, societies, external businesses and your students' union are among the many stalls at any freshers' fair, inviting you to register your interest in their services and collect pens, USB sticks and keyrings.

 By signing up to a society during freshers' week you're not committing to becoming a member, you'll just receive more information about what their activities involve.
 Don't pass up the chance to try out something appealing - societies are a great way to make friends who share your passions.
-Find out more about the benefits of joining clubs and societies.

 As well as being a way to have fun and try new things, there's no denying the importance of extra-curricular activities when it comes to your job hunt.
 Future employers will be impressed by your range of interests and ability to apply yourself.